50 CPA Questions and Answers

 20. “Won’t state fiduciary law require income distribution?”

-Category 5: Fiduciary Accounting and Principal Rules
+Section 5: Fiduciary Accounting and Principal Rules

 21. “You can’t just call everything corpus.”